Can I get prescriptions through Livi?

 How much will my prescription cost me?

 In England, the NHS prescription charge is set at £9.00 per item.
 Some patients are entitled to free prescriptions,.
 You can find out if you are entitled to free prescriptions here.

 For patients using the Livi pay-as-you-go service:

 The cost of a pay-as-you-go prescription varies depending on the medication prescribed.
 You will therefore be charged the cost of the medication and a private dispensing fee – not the set NHS prescription charge.
 NHS prescription charge exemptions do not apply.

 How do I get my prescription?

-You can have your prescribed medication delivered to you chosen address by our pharmacy partner, or you can collect it directly from a pharmacy.
-The GP will ask you which you prefer during your consultation.
+You can collect your prescription directly from a pharmacy.
+The GP will ask you which pharmacy you prefer during your consultation.
 We do not currently offer a prescription delivery service.